lisaseo9704/2023_ICCVW_CVAMD_NCIA500/README.md

 ```

 ## Citing this repository
-If you find this code useful in your research, please consider citing us:
+If you find this code useful in your research, please consider citing us and the following:

 ```
 @inproceedings{ML-GCN_CVPR_2019,